logoDeveloper Hub

 After following these 3 steps, your test key should now have a balance on the P-Chain on Fuji Testnet.

-Creating a Subnet with Avalanche-CLI for Fuji works the same way as with a local network.
-In fact, the create commands only creates a specification of your Subnet on the local file system.
-Afterwards the Subnet needs to be deployed.
+Creating an Avalanche L1 with Avalanche-CLI for Fuji works the same way as with a local network.
+In fact, the create commands only creates a specification of your Avalanche L1 on the local file system.
+Afterwards the Avalanche L1 needs to be deployed.
 This allows to reuse configs, by creating the config with the create command, then first deploying to a local network and successively to Fuji - and eventually to Mainnet.

-To create an EVM Subnet, run the blockchain create command with a name of your choice:
+To create an EVM Avalanche L1, run the blockchain create command with a name of your choice:

-This is going to start a series of prompts to customize your EVM Subnet to your needs.
+This is going to start a series of prompts to customize your EVM Avalanche L1 to your needs.
 Most prompts have some validation to reduce issues due to invalid input.
 The first prompt asks for the type of the virtual machine (see Virtual Machine).

 Use the arrow keys to navigate: